bchadfield/csw-website/help/revert-to-a-content-version.markdown

 3. Click the \'revert\' link of the version you want to revert to.
 Confirm that is what you want to do.

-The current content and content type values are automatically saved as a new version \[link to save as new version\].
+The current content and content type values are automatically [saved as a new version](/help/content/save-content-as-new-version.html).
 The content will take on the content body and any content attributes of the version being reverted to.

 The version number will be incremented; it will not be the same as the version number reverted to.